 I’m employed by the University of York

-I really like building stuff that will allow me to do an experiment to test an idea that will alter the way other people have to think about their subject.
+Favourite thing to do in my job I really like building stuff that will allow me to do an experiment to test an idea that will alter the way other people have to think about their subject.

 I’m in my early 40s, have a wife and two young children, live in York and work at the Environment department at the University of York.
 We moved here recently from Reading where I worked in the Geography and Environmental Science department.
 I’m a keen musician and like climbing mountains.

 Work wise I try and find out how the environment works.
 In the past I’ve worked on acid rain and contaminated soil.
 At the moment I do a lot of work with earthworms.
 The underlying theme of my work is to try and use chemistry, biology and physics to understand how our planet works and the environment functions.
 You can read more about my research on my website at https://sites.google.com/a/york.ac.uk/mark-hodson/